maandree/redshift/README.md

 jump to the end of that transition and then start the new transition.
 This bug has been fix.

+### Do not update the gamma ramps while disabled
+Whne you have sent SIGUSR1 to redshift to disable it, it will no longer reset the gamma ramps every fifth second.

 ### Reading output of external commands to get configurations
 This feature will probably not be merge into the mainline.